ParvezNSTU/Uva-codes/README.md

 # Uva-codes
-codes that i solved in uva
+codes that I have solved in uva